-Utilization-based fees
+Usage-based fees

-The Company also generates revenue when members utilize the expert medical opinion and virtual primary care services that are billed based on utilization.
-Many, but not all, contracts with customers contain utilization-based fees.
-For any utilization-based fees, the Company satisfies these performance obligations over time and recognizes revenue in the amount of consideration for which it has the right to invoice using the as-invoiced practical expedient for any consultations or visits sold to commercial customers as well as any non-insured consultations or visits related to virtual primary care services sold directly to consumers.
-For any consultations or visits that are paid through insurance claims, the Company recognizes revenue as the consultations and visits occur in an amount that reflects the consideration that is expected based upon then-current prices and historical experience from insurance payors.
+The Company also generates revenue when members use the expert medical opinion and virtual primary care services that are billed based on usage.
+Many, but not all, contracts with customers contain usage-based fees.
+For any usage-based fees, the Company satisfies these performance obligations over time and recognizes revenue in the amount of consideration for which it has the right to invoice using the as-invoiced practical expedient for any consultations or visits sold to commercial customers as well as any non-insured consultations or visits related to virtual primary care services sold directly to consumers.
+For any consultations or visits that are paid through insurance claims, the Company recognizes revenue as the consultations and visits occur in an amount that reflects the consideration that is expected based upon thencurrent prices and historical experience from insurance payors.
+In prior periods, the Company referred to usage-based fees as "utilization-based fees."